christofmuc/KnobKraft-orm/adaptations/Adaptation Testing Guide.md

 ## Running the tests

-All tests are implemented as pytest tests, so the correct way to run them all is use the standard method for pytests, just type in your prepared virtual environment, make sure to cd into the adaptions subdirectory:
+All tests are implemented as pytest tests, so the correct way to run them all is use the standard method for pytests, just type in your prepared virtual environment, make sure to cd into the adaptations subdirectory:

-     cd adaptions
+     cd adaptations
      python -m pytest . --all

 This should be run in the source's root directory.